 BOA-23-28405 Farmers Electric Coop (Frytown at Hwy 1) Utility Scale Solar Proposal, click here

-private non-utility-scale solar array within the unincorporated area or the cities of Oxford, Shueyville or Swisher, access the checklist here.
+Private non-utility-scale solar array within the unincorporated area or the cities of Lone Tree, Oxford, Shueyville or Swisher, access the private solar checklist here.

 What's on This Utility Scale Solar Page